Back to Blog

 How the billing works

 My practice is private-pay; I don't bill insurance of any kind, Canadian or American.
 The membership fee covers everything I deliver personally.
 You use your travel health insurance for events outside my office (hospital care, specialists, major procedures).
 For straightforward care, the concierge membership often prevents the expensive events that would trigger claims.
+(House calls are included in the membership for patients who prefer not to drive.)

 Seasonal memberships are available for patients who genuinely split time.